30+ companies with significant volunteer programs22 min read

 SAP’s virtual pro bono consulting pilot program began in partnership with Social Shifters to help meet the growing need for positive change around the world.
 In the program, SAP employees are connected virtually to accelerate the social impact of an enterprise by solving the organization’s business challenges.
 More than 50 employees volunteered virtually across borders in 2020 and without the impediment of geographical distance.

 3Mgives supports initiatives that increase student interest in STEM and business to help build a diverse pipeline of future leaders.
-For example, our 3M Visiting Wizards program shares the magic of science with students through demonstrations and hands-on experiments.
+For example, the 3M Visiting Wizards program shares the magic of science with students through demonstrations and hands-on experiments.
 More than 800,000 students have seen science applied in demonstrations ranging from catapults to cryogenics.
 3Mgives invests in programs that foster sustainable communities.
 In one example, 3M committed a $5 million investment to the Closed Loop Fund, a collaborative social impact resource that provides municipalities with access to capital needed to build comprehensive recycling programs.

 In 2020 the Croatian unicorn – as part of the community investment strategy, gave back through monetary and in-kind donations as well as through the Infobip employee volunteering initiatives around the world.
-Infobip also provided competitive pricing and free access to our products and solutions for non-profit organizations on a global scale.
+Infobip also provided competitive pricing and free access to Infobip’s products and solutions for non-profit organizations on a global scale.

 Infobip products and solutions helped enterprises achieve their goals in 2020.
 But they also helped public and non-profit organizations to navigate the global pandemic and improve life for citizens worldwide.